francescapoli98/francescapoli98/README.md

 - 🧠 Currently studying for my [MA degree](https://didattica.di.unipi.it/laurea-magistrale-in-informatica/curricula/curriculum-artificial-intelligence/) in Artificial Intelligence
 - 🎓 Digital Humanities [Bachelor Degree](https://infouma.fileli.unipi.it/)
 - 🌱 An environmentalist and climate activist who believes in green&ethical IT
+- 📚 Mainly interested in the application of AI to language and humanities
 <!--
 ## Fields of interest:
   - Computational Linguistics & Human Language Technologies